Becoming a millionaire may seem like an impossible feat, but with the right mindset and strategies, it’s totally possible.

-You don’t have to be a millionaire to save money every month.
+You don’t have to be a millionaire to consistently save money.
 Each month, try to stash away a few hundred dollars into your high-yield savings accounts (HYSAs) and health savings accounts (HSAs) for qualified medical expenses if you have them.

-The best part about having an emergency fund built up is that you will be able to cover unexpected expenses that might throw other people into bad debt.
-Your savings should also be earning a small interest rate.
+The best part about having an emergency fund built up is that you’ll be able to cover unexpected expenses that might throw other people into bad debt.

 A good rule is to have at least six months’ worth of expenses accessible in your emergency fund.

 One of the easiest ways to derail your plans to become a millionaire is to fall prey to lifestyle inflation.